NISRA-Tech-Lab/Generating-Synthetic-Data/README.md

 ### 3. Load Your Data

 Load your data using the 'Data Prep.R' file.
-The file provides options for loading different types of data into a dataframe called 'your_date'.
+The file provides options for loading different types of data into a dataframe called 'your_data'.

 ### 4. Select Columns